-Benefits of this type of policy would be protection for business related property at your home such as computers, software, tools etc. This also may cover loss of cash on hand and business interruption expenses which will allow you to continue the business from a different place should your home be damaged or destroyed.
+Benefits of this type of lawn care business insurance policy would be protection for business related property at your home such as computers, software, tools etc. This also may cover loss of cash on hand and business interruption expenses which will allow you to continue the business from a different place should your home be damaged or destroyed.

 This would save you from losing your customer base should your Lawn Care Equipment be damaged.

 There are many types of insurance to cover just about every area in the day to day existence of your business but there is one area that most of us overlook that we all need to consider, Business Estate Planning.
 What is this you ask?

 Well Business Estate Planning is preparing “for the worst” so to speak.
 You need to establishing a plan in case you die or are unable to continue with your business or a there is a loss of a key person in your business such as your lead hand (crew chief) or partner if your business is a registered partnership.

 How does insurance play a role in Estate planning?
 Life insurance would provide the cash to replace lost revenue which the key person would have provided during the down time and training of a replacement for that key person.